mfelleisen/Qwirkle/Player/README.md

 ### Functionality

-The player is a mostly-functional data representation.
-The goal is handed over via `setup` and acts as "temporary" constant.
-The `takeTurn` method combines the goal with the public-knowledge game state it receives to compute an action.
+The mechanism is a functional component.

-### Organization
+A strategy is always a function.
+Even a history-sensitive variant should consume a data representation of the game's history.

 | file | purpose |